daos-stack/daos/doc/admin/performance_tuning.md

 -   srvhostfile contains a list of nodes from which servers will launch

--   clihostfile contains node from which self_test will launch
+-   clihostfile contains node from which `self_test` will launch

-The example below uses Ethernet interface and Sockets provider.
+The example below uses an Ethernet interface and Sockets provider.
-In the self_test commands:
+In the `self_test` commands:

--   (client-to-servers) Replace the argument for "--endpoint" accordingly.
+-   (client-to-servers) Replace the argument for `--endpoint` accordingly.

--   (cross-servers)     Replace the argument for "--endpoint" and "--master-endpoint" accordingly.
+-   (cross-servers)     Replace the argument for `--endpoint` and `--master-endpoint` accordingly.

--   For example, if you have 8 servers, you would specify "--endpoint 0-7:0" (and --master-endpoint 0-7:0)
+-   For example, if you have 8 servers, you would specify `--endpoint 0-7:0` (and `--master-endpoint 0-7:0`)

-The commands below will run self_test benchmark using the following message sizes:
+The commands below will run `self_test` benchmark using the following message sizes:
 ```bash
 b1048576     1Mb bulk transfer Get and Put
 b1048576 0   1Mb bulk transfer Get only